kishosiva/playwright-related-products/README.md

 ## Project Overview

-- The Related Products Automation Framework is designed to validate related products listings in product page.
+- The Related Products Automation Framework is designed to validate related products section in product page.
 It provides end-to-end testing of the related products section for any main product, including category, price, stock, and quality checks.
 This framework is built with Java, Playwright, TestNG, and Maven.

 ## Goals